bnanony/bnanony/README.md

 - **Entrepreneurship**: Founded Bensbier, a craft beer company involving sales, marketing, and web development.

 ## Academic Education 📚
-- **M.Sc. in Robotics**: Focus on Machine Learning with projects like an autonomous quadcopter for the DARPA Subterranean Challenge.
+- **M.Sc. in Robotics**: Focus on Machine Learning with projects like an autonomous quadcopter based on the DARPA Subterranean Challenge.
 - **B.Sc. in Biomedical Engineering**: Thesis on [“Structured Adversarial Rewiring for Robust and Sparse Neural Networks”](https://github.com/bnanony/StructuredRewRobustSparseNNs.git)

 ## Programming Skills 💻